panditdhamdhere/Compose/CONTRIBUTING.md

 - Ask "what if" questions
 - Explore possibilities before committing to implementation

-Once there is a clear idea of what we want to do, we will create the required issues and assign them based on priority and complexity.
+Once you have a clear idea of what you want to do, [create an issue](https://github.com/Perfect-Abstractions/Compose/issues/new).
+Provide as much data as you can and we will give you the go ahead to start or give more feedback about it.

 ## Code Standards